rahtr/ow-karate/README.md

 ### How to run the functional test
 1. Clone/Download the repo
 2. Pick up the suite to run.For example if you want to run the smoke test navigate root path and run the below given command.
-2. Use the following command to run the above selected suite: `mvn test -Dadminauth=<base64-enconded-admin-auth> -Dtest=com.karate.openwhisk.smoketests.SmokeTestRunner -Dadminbaseurl=<Admin/CouchDB URL> -Dbaseurl=<Base Url of Controller>` (This will run all the tests in com.karate.openwhisk.smoketests package.
+3. Use the following command to run the above selected suite: `mvn test -Dadminauth=<base64-enconded-admin-auth> -Dtest=com.karate.openwhisk.smoketests.SmokeTestRunner -Dadminbaseurl=<Admin/CouchDB URL> -Dbaseurl=<Base Url of Controller>` (This will run all the tests in com.karate.openwhisk.smoketests package.
 Example : `mvn test -Dadminauth='d2hpc2tfYWRtaW5PcHM=' -Dtest=com.karate.openwhisk.smoketests.SmokeTestRunner -Dadminbaseurl=https://whisk-couchdb.test.com:443 -Dbaseurl=https://controller-test.com`
+4. Or if you already have a test user namespace: `mvn test -Dtest=com.karate.openwhisk.smoketests.SmokeTestRunner -Dbaseurl=https://controller-test.com -Dtest_user_ns=my_test_user -Dtest_user_key=MYBASE64ENCODEDKEY`

 ### How to run the performance test
 1. Navigate to the root path.Check out the performance test package (/ow-karate/src/test/java/com/karate/openwhisk/performance)